Modelling and control of Mendelian and maternal inheritance for biological control of dengue vectors: State-feedback stabilization

 \begin{proposition}[Growth rate dominance] Consider positive, absolutely continuous, scalar functions $y,z$ on $[0,+\infty)$.
 Assume $\frac{\dot y(t)}{y(t)} - \frac{\dot z(t)}{z(t)} \geq \varepsilon > 0$ for some $\varepsilon>0$ and a.e.\ $t\geq 0$.
 Then ${\displaystyle \lim_{t\to +\infty}} \frac{z(t)}{y(t)} =0$, and ${\displaystyle \lim_{t\to +\infty}} z(t) = 0$ if $y$ is bounded. \hfil\hfil $\blacksquare$ \end{proposition}

 The mechanism exposed in the previous result is behind the process of selection of the best fit population in a homogeneous population.
 It is applied in Proposition \ref{th14}.

 \begin{proposition}[Asymptotic resistance amongst uninfected] For any initial state $A(0)$ containing uninfected of different genotypes, consider the solution $A$ of \eqref{eq0}.
-Then $|A^U|$ is uniformly bounded along time, ${\displaystyle \lim_{t\to +\infty}} \frac{A^U_1}{|A^U|} = 1$, and ${\displaystyle \lim_{t\to +\infty}} A^U_2 = {\displaystyle \lim_{t\to +\infty}} A^U_3 = 0$. \hfil\hfil $\blacksquare$ \end{proposition} Proposition \ref{th14} expresses the fact that the growth of the density of alleles $r$ pertaining to non infected is larger than the growth of the density of alleles $s$ pertaining to non infected.
-This property is insensitive to the introduction of infected mosquitoes, including say ``massive'' release of infected homozygous with genotype $(s,s)$, and is consequence of the involved mechanisms of genetic transmission.
+Then $|A^U|$ is uniformly bounded along time, ${\displaystyle \lim_{t\to +\infty}} \frac{A^U_1}{|A^U|} = 1$, and ${\displaystyle \lim_{t\to +\infty}} A^U_2 = {\displaystyle \lim_{t\to +\infty}} A^U_3 = 0$. \hfil\hfil $\blacksquare$ \end{proposition} Proposition \ref{th14} says that the growth of the density of alleles $r$ pertaining to uninfected exceeds that of the density of alleles $s$ pertaining to uninfected.
+This property is insensitive to the introduction of infected mosquitoes, including say ``massive'' release of infected homozygous with genotype $(s,s)$, and derives from the involved mechanisms of genetic transmission.
 See related results in \cite[Lemmas 16, 17, 18]{Perez:2020aa}.

 {\em Hint of proof:} $\bullet$ From \eqref{eq1118a} one shows that $\frac{d|A^U|}{dt} \leq (m^U_1(b^*(\alpha(A)))-\mu^U_1) |A^U|$, which is negative for large values of $|A|$, so that $|A^U|$ is uniformly bounded on $[0,+\infty)$. $\bullet$ Consider a trajectory for which initially $A^U_i(0)>0$, for some $i\in\{1,2,3\}$.
 Due to Theorem \ref{th15}, $A^U_i(t)>0$, $t\geq 0$.
 From \eqref{eq5102}-\eqref{eq620}, one gets $\frac{d}{dt} \left[ \ln\left( \frac{A^U_r}{A^U_s} \right)\right] > 0$, so that the ratio $\frac{A^U_s}{A^U_r}$ decreases along time.
 One then shows that, for {\em each} trajectory, exist $c_1,c_2>0$ so that $c_1 A^U_1(t) \geq A^U_2(t) \geq c_2 A^U_3(t)$, $t\geq 0$.
 Invoking uniform boundedness of the trajectories and Proposition \ref{th11} yields $\lim\limits_{t\to +\infty}\frac{A^U_s(t)}{A^U_r(t)}=0$. \hfil\hfil $\square$